milad-hub/NodeJS-Practice-Project/README.md

 ## Disclaimer

-Please note that this project is purely for purposes.
+Please note that this project is purely for personal purposes.
 As a result it not have documentation.
 Is regularly updated as I delve into new techniques and concepts.
 Feel free to explore learn and even contribute!

 ## About Me